Step 5: Configure Result Settings

 - "Permission denied": Check that Gdocify has permission to write to Google Drive

-- "Duplicate filenames": Add unique identifiers (like date or ID) to filenames
+- "Duplicate filenames": Add unique identifiers to filenames